piegope/doc/docs/en/rdm/windows/getting-started/checklist-small-teams/index.md

 		</td>
 		<td>
 [Permissions](/rdm/windows/user-groups-based-access-control/permissions/) can be granted to users and user groups.
-They are set on the vault, folder, and entry levels.
+They are set on the {{ en.VLT }}, folder, and entry levels.

 The permissions granted on the folder can be inherited by each entry set under that folder.